|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The reason this works is that brown sugar is a less-refined stage of ordinary white sugar, and molasses is a byproduct of the refining process.
-Making brown sugar is simply a matter of adding the molasses back into the white sugar—sort of like refining it in reverse.
+So what is brown sugar, exactly?
+Brown sugar is a less-refined stage of ordinary granulated white sugar, and molasses is a byproduct of the refining process.
+Molasses contains protein, minerals, and vitamins; it's high in manganese, potassium, vitamin B6, and more.
+The thick syrup acts as a sweetener and comes in various forms, including light, dark, and blackstrap.
+Learning how to make brown sugar is simply a matter of adding the molasses back into the white sugar—sort of like refining it in reverse.

 - 1 cup white sugar

 - 1 tablespoon molasses

-Combine the white sugar and molasses in a bowl and mix with a wooden spoon until thoroughly blended.
+Combine the white sugar and molasses in a bowl.
+Mix with a wooden spoon or mixer until thoroughly blended.